ava-labs/teleporter-token-bridge/contracts/README.md

 Interfaces that define the external functions for interacting with bridge contract implementations of each type.
 ERC20 and native token bridge interfaces vary from each other in that the native token bridge functions are `payable` and do not take an explicit amount parameter (it is implied by `msg.value`), while the ERC20 token bridge functions are not `payable` and require the explicit amount parameter.
 Otherwise, they include the same functions.

 ### `IERC20SendAndCallReceiver` and `INativeSendAndCallReceiver`

+Interfaces that define the external functions for receiving `sendAndCall` messages from the bridge contracts.
+These interfaces are intended to be implemented by contracts that wish to receive bridged tokens and perform another call with the bridged tokens in the same transaction.
+The `sendAndCall` function is a convenience function that allows for bridged tokens to be used in a smart contract interaction all within a single Teleporter message.
+If the call to the recipient smart contract fails, the bridged tokens are sent to a fallback recipient address on the destination chain of the transfer.

+### `IWrappedNativeToken` and `WrappedNativeToken`

+## Token Hub

 ### `TokenHub`